alexeygumirov/pandoc-for-pdf-how-to/README.md

 #### Pandoc execution folder

-In order for Pandoc correctly process all links and references (especilly links to images) you shall run pandoc script inside the directory with MarkDown files.
+For the correct processing of the links and references by Pandoc (especilly links to images) you shall run pandoc script inside the directory with MarkDown files.
 Therefore, it is better to place `logo` folder, YAML meta-data file and PDF generating shell script directly into the directory with MarkDown files.

 ## Protection of PDF file with QPDF